QUEENS CENTER

 Plans for QUEENS CENTER were formally announced in June 1970.
 The 60 million dollar shopping facility was developed by Michigan's Taubman Centers and designed by Victor Gruen Associates, of Los Angeles.
 Fully-enclosed, the complex was anchored by a 4-level (310,000 square foot), New York City-based Abraham & Straus and 3-level (140,000 square foot), New York City-based Ohrbach's.

 Abraham & Straus and Ohrbach's became the first operational tenants, on September 12, 1973.
-The remainder of the sixty-seven stores and services were open for business by late 1974.
+A mall-wide dedication was held in October.
+All sixty-seven charter stores and services were open for business by late 1974.
 These included Orange Julius, Herman's World of Sporting Goods, Brentano's Books, David's Cookies and Musicland.

 QUEENS CENTER originally encompassed 620,000 leasable square feet on 4 floors; the Concourse (or basement) Level, First Level (or street level), Second Level and Third Level.
 It included a multilevel parking garage that could accommodate 1,450 autos.